ACM40960/project-project-in-maths-modelling-hp/README.md

 - 🌍 **Conservation Efforts**: Helps in the timely monitoring of endangered or invasive species.
 - ⚡ **Speed & Accuracy**: YOLO delivers real-time object detection with high accuracy in complex, cluttered backgrounds.
 - 🌙 **Low-Light Adaptation**: Specifically fine-tuned to work with poor illumination and motion blur in night-time images.
+- 🎥 **Video Detection**: Helps in detecting the species from video which further can be used for live monitoring.

 ---